CSCfi/csc-user-guide/docs/apps/julia.md

 ## Usage
 ### Using Julia
+Julia language is available from the `julia` module.
-On Puhti and Mahti, we can load the latest installed julia as follows:
+On Puhti and Mahti, we can load the module as follows:

 ```bash
 module load julia